30 Amazing lesson ideas using social media with students in your classroom

 3. Keep up with the news

-Thanks to Facebook or using social media in teaching in general, you can keep the students posted of the latest stories, the chance to follow organisations, companies, politicians.
-This way you both keep up with the latest changes.
+Thanks to Facebook or using social media in teaching in general, you can keep the students posted on the latest stories, the chance to follow organizations, companies, politicians.
+This way, you both keep up with the latest changes.

 4. Make announcements and post homework

 Students and tutors alike can post relevant articles or websites if they find some good resources back home.
-As a lot of the students will have a Facebook account, it’s easy to give them acces to the given homework.
-Plus it will be written down very clear what’s expected of them and when it’s due.
+As a lot of the students will have a Facebook account, it’s easy to give them access to the given homework.
+Plus it will be written down very clearly what’s expected of them and when it’s due.

 5. Teach digital responsibility

 Teach students some digital citizenship.
-Give them guidelines for responsible and appropriate behavior when they are using Facebook.
-In this case, students have to know how to interact with friends and strangers on their social profile.
+Give them guidelines for responsible and appropriate behavior when they are using Facebook or other social media channels.
+Let them reflect on their own use of social media.